AdobeDocs/commerce-php/src/pages/module-reference/module-login-as-customer-log.md

 ---
 title: LoginAsCustomerLog
-description:
+description: This module provides log for Login as Customer functionality.
 ---

 # Magento_LoginAsCustomerLog module

-This module provides log for Login as Customer functionality
+This module provides log for Login as Customer functionality.

 ## Installation